Diluv/Diluv-Website/public/docs/privacy.md

 ### Children's Privacy
 Diluv does not knowingly collect information from children under the age of 13.
 Children under the age of 13 are prohibited from using our services.
 If you learn that a child has provided us with personal information in violation of this policy you can alert us at abuse@diluv.com.

+### Sell & Transfer
+Personal data collected by Diluv is not sold or transfered to 3rd parties.
+In some cases we may share anonymized aggregate data which can not be tied to an individual user such as total unique download for a specific file.
+3rd party services may collect their own data.
+3rd party services are not controlled by Diluv and are subject to their own privacy policies.
+See our "Detailed Information on Personal Data" section for more info.

 ### Detailed Information on Personal Data
 This section describes in detail what personal data is collected and how we use this data.